ckormanyos/wide-integer/README.md

 [LGTM](https://lgtm.com/projects/g/ckormanyos/wide-integer/alerts/?mode=list),
 [Synopsis Coverity](https://scan.coverity.com/projects/ckormanyos-wide-integer),
 and [CodeSonar](https://sonarcloud.io/summary/new_code?id=ckormanyos_wide-integer).
-At the moment, the Coverity check is run with manual report submission, automation of this is, however, planned.
+At the moment, the Coverity check is run with manual report submission.
+Automation of this is, however, planned.

 Code coverage uses GCC/gcov/lcov and has a quality-gate with comparison/baseline-check provided by [Codecov](https://app.codecov.io/gh/ckormanyos/wide-integer).